Safety & Security

 Secure Entry Points

 With the voter approval of the 2017 bond referendum, more secure entry ways are now available at the middle school and West Elementary.
 These access points are similar to the entrance utilized at the high school.
 The set up filters visitors through the main office prior to being admitted into the core of the building.
-The main entrance at each of the schools, including the district office entrance, is locked throughout the day and vistors are screened through a camera system prior to entry.
+The main entrance at each of the schools, including the district office entrance, is locked throughout the day and visitors are screened through a camera system prior to entry.

 Protocol for Parents & Guardians

 As a general practice, parents and guardians are not allowed to escort their student(s) to or from class.
 Parents are welcome to walk their student(s) into the building, but we ask that you report to the office and refrain from venturing elsewhere once inside.
 This not only helps us to provide a secure learning environment, but it also minimizes distractions and additional traffic in our hallways.
-While this change primarily impacts our elementary schools, we’d like to ask for your help in abiding by this protocol at each of our buildings.
+While this primarily impacts our elementary schools, we’d like to ask for your help in abiding by this protocol at each of our buildings.

 Safety is a Top Priority